Top

 What to Do After an SGLI Claim Is Denied

-If an SGLI claim has been denied:
+If your SGLI claim has been denied:

-• Request copies of beneficiary designation forms
+• Request copies of all SGLI beneficiary designation forms

-• Preserve all military and administrative documents
+• Preserve all correspondence and documentation

 • Avoid assumptions based on family expectations